Email remarketing

-Email remarketing refers to the email systems used by merchants to follow up with website visitors who do not make a desired purchase action.
+Email remarketing comprises the email systems used by merchants to follow up with website visitors who do not make a desired purchase action.
 It is a development of email marketing that aims to re-attract website viewers or customers.
 In other words, the whole idea of email remarketing is attracting customers or users back for purchase, growing repeated customers.

 Types of email remarketing

 Email remarketing can be done through various kinds of emails, such as:

 Browse abandonment emails

 Browse abandonment emails reconnect merchants with website visitors who quit the site without purchase action, giving chances to turn window shoppers into actual buyers.
 Browse abandonment is on the upper side of the purchase funnel, and the next abandonment which stop customers accessing to check-out is cart abandonment.
 Instead of contacting everyone, marketers are more likely to send email to the people who have shown obvious interest on the products.
 For example, they are the ones who browse key pages of the website or who begin a process such as registering an account or downloading a white paper but then stop the action, without purchase any products or services.

 Usually, browse abandonment emails are edited based on the receivers' browse and search history.
 In this case, the emails would be personalized, more targeted on individuals, compared to marketing emails.
 Browse recovery emails could make approximately 36.63% revenue and rise 2.79% sales effectively.